ironbar/hungry_geese/reports/04_Modeling.md

 Everything seems to be working, but let's check the training data on a jupyter notebook to be completely sure.

+#### v2 reward

+I have made a simple update to the reward because previously a tie between the last two gooses returned a reward of 0.
+The new reward fixes that.
+I'm going to copy training data modifying the rewards so I can directly compare the two implementations.
+My guess is that they will be very similar, but hopefully the new version will be slighlty better.

 ### Results

 <!---